Street skateboarding: Decks

 Board shapes have changed considerably since the 1970s, but modern pro models have remained similar in shape since the invention of the deep concave double kicktail deck.
 The contemporary shape of the skateboard is derived from the freestyle boards of the 1980s; these boards have a largely symmetrical shape and are relatively narrow.

 Decks can be as narrow as 7.5" or as wide as 8.75".
 Length ranges from 760 to 830 mm.

 Mass-produced, professional-grade skateboard decks are traditionally glued, multi-laminated, resin-covered, seven-ply pressed maple sandwiches cut and sanded to shape.
 The maple material traditionally comes from Canada and is usually described as "Hard rock Canadian Maple."

 Often, skateboards are covered in graphics and decals.
-Some such decks become highly sought-after collectors' items, especially if the graphic is of cultural significance and/or was created by a prominent artist.
+Some such decks become highly sought-after collector's items, especially if the graphic is of cultural significance and/or was created by a prominent artist.

 Stickers often come with brand new skateboard decks and can be optionally applied to the deck or elsewhere.
 Stickers are an important promotional tool in the skate industry and are often given out for free at competitions or events.

 With the skateboard facing forward, a skateboarder who rides regular stance calls the kicktail of a skateboard closest to their back foot the "tail."
 The kicktail at the opposite end of the deck is called the "nose."